WaterMApp/AndroidApp/README.md

 ### MBed OS

 We have used Mbed OS in order to manage the lora transreceiver and the read of analog sensors in a more proficient way.
-(Anyway for educational purposes we also make it work with low level HAL libraries.)
+(Anyway for educational purposes we also make it work with low level HAL libraries).

 ### MBED OS Repositories